hlprmnky/ion-appsync-example/pages.md

 If all steps succeeded, you can now deploy the API Gateway to the *dev* stage which was created by the stack.

 Then click on the URL for the deployed API and add */home* to the address bar in the browser to test the home page.
 The *Website Home Page* should now be displayed.
+Now you can enable the authentication flow by:

-5. Copy the URL from the browser address bar
+1. Copy the URL from the browser address bar
-6. In the AWS Console, Navigate to your Cognito User Pool / App Client Settings
+2. In the AWS Console, Navigate to your Cognito User Pool / App Client Settings
-7. Paste the URL into the *Sign out URL(s)* field
+3. Paste the URL into the *Sign out URL(s)* field
-8. Paste the URL into the *Callback URL(s)* field and change the uri to */app* instead of */home*
+4. Paste the URL into the *Callback URL(s)* field and change the uri to */app* instead of */home*
-9. Save the changes and try login in the browser.
+5. Save the changes and try login in the browser (you will need to register/create a Cognito user)

 That's it!
 You have a full login/logout application using Cognito and Node.js.